textpattern/textpattern.github.io/tags/if-custom-field.md

 Checks if a custom field has any content (at all) and display it.

 Why might you do it?
 Say, you are publishing book reviews on your site and you use custom fields to enter the author, title, publisher and year of publication.
-Some of the books have a subtitle, others don't, so the conditional checks if the custom field you named @subtitle@ holds any content and if it does, it will be displayed.
+Some of the books have a subtitle, others don't, so the conditional checks if the custom field you named `subtitle` holds any content and if it does, it will be displayed.
 If it's empty, the field won't turn up on the page.

 The whole set of custom fields could look like this: